srps/philoagents-course/README.md

 ## 🎯 What You'll Learn

-While building [X], you'll master:
+While building the PhiloAgents simulation engine, you'll master:

+- Agent Development with LangGraph and custom implementations
+- Memory Systems Architecture using MongoDB (short and long-term memory)
+- Real-time Agent Communication with FastAPI and WebSockets
+- Agent Evaluation and Prompt Engineering Best Practices
+- Multi-Agent System Design and Orchestration
-- ...
+- Production-grade RAG Implementation
+- LLMOps and System Monitoring
+- Integration with Industry Tools (Groq, MongoDB, Opik)
+- End-to-end System Architecture (UI → Backend → Agent → Monitoring)
+- Knowledge Base Creation from Wikipedia and Stanford Encyclopedia
+- Agent Personality Design and Implementation

-🥷 With these skills, you'll become a ninja in building [X].
+🥷 With these skills, you'll become a ninja in building production-ready agentic RAG applications.

 ## 👥 Who Should Join?